Leave and termination of employment

 Upon Termination

-When an employment termination occurs, the employer must confirm the termination date to us.
-This can be done by a simple email confirming the person’s name and their last day of employment (the date on which the employment relationship ends).
-It can also be done through the report on monthly remittances to the Plan, which must be submitted no later than the 20th day of the month following the employee’s last day of work.
+When an employee is terminated, the employer must confirm to us the termination date.
+This can be done by a simple email confirming the person’s name and their last day of employment (the date on which the employment relationship ended).
+It can also be done through the plan monthly remittance report, which must be submitted no later than the 20th day of the month following the employee’s last day of work.

 Once this information is received, we will send a termination form (by mail or through the secure personal portal, depending on the person’s preference).